codesnippetspro/code-snippets/readme.txt

 == Upgrade Notice ==

+= 3.1.0 =
+Comprehensive persistent object caching support.

 = 2.14.2 =
 New color picker and code validator improvements.

 = 2.14.0 =
-Security update, last modified dates, and other improvements
+Security update, last modified dates, and other improvements.

 = 2.13.1 =
-Fixes for single-use snippets and French translation
+Fixes for single-use snippets and French translation.